thrasher-corp/gocryptotrader/backtester/README.md

 #### Creating a strategy

-Creation of a strategy is simple and requires an OnSignalEvent method to be imp****lemented
+Creation of a strategy is simple and requires an OnSignalEvent method to be implemented

 Example:
 ```